A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-20139: Splunk Enterprise DoS Vulnerability

-CVE-2026-20139 is a client-side denial-of-service flaw in Splunk Enterprise and Cloud Platform that allows low-privileged users to inject malicious payloads.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-20139 is a client-side denial-of-service flaw in Splunk Enterprise that lets low-privileged users inject malicious payloads to slow or freeze Splunk Web.
+This article covers technical details, affected versions, and mitigations.

 CVE-2026-20139 Overview